IqyGod/Mocha-chai/README.md

 <br>Instructions for completing these lessons start at https://www.freecodecamp.org/learn/quality-assurance/quality-assurance-and-testing-with-chai/

 ## There are 2 tests: Unit tests & functional tests
-Unit tests about assertions, deep equality, truthiness, typeOf, propertyof and so on...
+Unit tests about assertions, deep equality, truthiness, greater than, less than, typeOf, propertyof and so on...
 <br>Functional tests on API endpoints using chai-http, PUT method, runing tests on headless browser.

 ## Chai